A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Introduction

 \emph{Statement of Contribution}.
 The contribution of this paper is three-fold.
 First, we propose a parameter privacy-preserving strategy to protect the car-following parameters of HDVs from being inferred from their shared data in mixed-autonomy platoon control.
 This is one of the pioneering works on protecting the privacy of sensitive parameters associated with the dynamic operation of traffic systems.
 Unlike existing works that merely conceal or perturb vehicles' trajectory data, our approach can protect against inference attacks on sensitive parameters of vehicles' longitudinal driving behavior in mixed-autonomy platoons.
 Second, we propose a learning-based parameter privacy filter with an individual-level privacy preservation constraint to overcome the inability of the privacy filter to handle continuous parameter space and the potentially weak privacy-preserving performance when applied to specific sensitive parameters.
 This learning-based estimator efficiently processes continuous parameter input, while the individual-level constraint effectively bounds the entropy of its output, providing an effective solution for preserving privacy in HDVs' car-following model.
 Third, we systematically analyze the impact of the proposed parameter privacy filters on control performance, considering the trade-off between privacy and control performance, including fuel consumption, velocity errors, and head-to-tail string stability of the mixed-autonomy platoon.
 We show that the proposed parameter privacy filters can protect privacy with an acceptable impact on these performance indicators.

 The rest of this paper is organized as follows.
-Section~\ref{sec: Mixed Traffic Modelling} introduces the system modeling and controller design for mixed-autonomy traffic.
-Section~\ref{sec: Privacy Filter Design for Mixed-Autonomy Platoon} presents the parameter privacy filter for mixed traffic to protect the car-following parameters.
-Section~\ref{sec: Extension of Parameter Privacy Filter} provides the details of the learning-based estimator with individual-level privacy preservation constraints.
-Section~\ref{sec: Simulation Results} analyses the privacy-utility trade-off under two types of controllers.
-The head-to-tail string stability analysis is conducted in Section~\ref{sec: string stability}.
+Section~\ref{sec: Problem Statement} introduces the problem statement, including the modeling and control of mixed-autonomy platoons and privacy concerns associated with such systems.
+Section~\ref{sec: Privacy Filter Design} presents the privacy filter designed for mixed traffic to protect the car-following parameters.
+Section~\ref{sec: Simulation Results} analyses the privacy-utility trade-off.
+Section~\ref{sec: string stability} analyses the head-to-tail string stability resulting from the parameter privacy filter.
 Section~\ref{sec: Conclusions and Future Studies} concludes the paper and proposes future research directions.